How to Increase Vascularity and Muscle Definition

 Big muscles are one thing, but it’s a whole other achievement when you can really get your veins to show through your skin.

 In fact, the vascular look is what distinguishes bodybuilders from powerlifters.
-Even if you’re not a fan of showy muscles, you can’t deny the visual appeal of a vein-popping physique.
+Even if you’re not a fan of showy muscles, you can’t deny the visual appeal of a low body fat and vein-popping physique.
 The veins are a sign of desirable muscle-to-fat ratio.
 We’ll show you how to increase vascularity the natural way without drugs or synthetic diuretics.

 Before we talk about how to become more vascular, we must add that the degree of vascularity is partly genetic.
 Some people will be able to naturally look more vascular even at a higher body fat percentage.
 In other words, your training buddy may be able to achieve impressive veins at 12 percent body fat.